 Education

 Gus graduated salutatorian from Mitchell Hamline School of Law.
-During law school, he clerked for the U.S. Attorney’s Office for the District of Minnesota, logged more than 1,000 appearances in felony court as a certified student attorney for the Ramsey County Attorney’s Office, and externed for U.S. District Judge Susan Richard Nelson.
+During law school, he clerked for the U.S. Attorney’s Office for the District of Minnesota, represented the Ramsey County Attorney’s Office at more than 1,000 hearings in felony matters as a certified student attorney, and externed for U.S. District Judge Susan Richard Nelson.
 Working with Legal Assistance to Minnesota Prisoners, Gus advanced the rights of indigent clients in a variety of civil lawsuits, and he assisted pro se parties with criminal expungements, eviction expungements, and marital dissolution as a volunteer with Southern Minnesota Regional Legal Services.
 Gus also served as Assistant Editor on the Mitchell Hamline Law Review and Policy Editor on the Law Journal of Public Policy & Practice.
 Before law school, Gus earned a B.A. in Criminal Justice from Loras College.

 Bar Admissions

-Lead counsel on behalf of sales representative company asserting claims for violations of Minnesota’s Termination of Sales Representative Act, breach of contract, and tortious interference with contract against global manufacturer of water filtration products.
-Case resolved with settlement in early stages of discovery.
+Resultati, LLC v.
+Culligan International Company, et al., No. 23-cv-849 (D. Minn.): Lead counsel on behalf of sales representative company asserting claims against global manufacturer of water filtration products for violations of Minnesota’s Termination of Sales Representative Act, breach of contract, and tortious interference with contract.
+Case resolved with favorable settlement in early stages of discovery.

 Lead counsel on behalf of arbitration claimant asserting claims of fraud, consumer fraud, and material nondisclosure under Minn.
 Stat. § 513.57 in connection with real estate transaction.
 Case resolved with pre-hearing settlement.